DavisPL-Teaching/119/lecture3/README.md

 ### Poll

-Which of the following are true restrictions about Pandas data frames?
+Which of the following are true statements about Pandas data frames?

 - Every value in a row must have the same type
 - Every value in a column must have the same type